HighOnWater/SentimentAnalysisYelpDataset/README.md

 IMP: This project was implemented for a private kaggle competition in which our Team(of 5 members) came in 3rd(out of 16) in the competition with an accuracy of 91.28% on the entire test set.

+src:
+   The .ipynb file for the project(Does not have code fir Xgboost).

 Dataset Contains:
            - Sample submission file